ciglenecki/ciglenecki/README.md

 ### Hello!
-- 🔭 I’m currently working on expanding my Computer and Data science knowledge
+- 🔭 I’m currently expanding my Computer and Data science knowledge
 - 🌱 I’m currently learning statistical data analysis and algorithms
 - 🤔 I’m looking for help on how to narrow down my interests
 - 💬 Ask me about my projects and dotfiles